 Betty is a highly respected, established and experienced Labor and Employment practitioner.
 She represents a Fortune 50 telecommunications company, a nationwide optical manufacturer and retailer, a private aviation facilities company, a surgical center, numerous health care providers, and a regional financial services company, among other notable clients.
 Her legal background, her strength in continuously staying abreast of changes in the law and adapting to the legal environment, as well as her diverse community involvement, have given her a unique ability to identify with the sensitive and evolving issues and communicate in an effective and practical manner with clients involved in labor and employment matters.
-Betty serves as Deputy Practice Group Leader for Reed Smith’s Labor & Employment practice.
+Betty serves on the Firm’s Executive Committee and is the Deputy Practice Group Leader for Reed Smith’s Labor & Employment practice.

 Betty is frequently called upon to defend her clients in matters involving claims for violations of the Americans With Disabilities Act ("ADA"), the Family and Medical Leave Act ("FMLA"), Title VII, the Age Discrimination in Employment Act, and the Fair Labor Standards Act.
 She has extensive experience working with clients in federal agency investigations related to violations of the ADA and the FMLA, and she counsels clients regarding wrongful discharge claims, matters involving restrictive covenants, defamation and other employment torts, employment policies, harassment investigations and employment agreements.
 Betty also counsels and defends clients in False Claims Act, SOX, and Dodd-Frank Act whistleblower matters.
 She provides preventative counseling to employers in a variety of industries on wage and hour matters, and has successfully defended her clients against wage and hour claims.
 Her experienced representation and practical approach has resulted in numerous early settlements on behalf of her clients.